hanabi/hanabi.github.io/Beginners.md

 * **A clue cannot be a *Play Clue* and a *Fix Clue* at the same time.** If you receive a *Fix Clue* and it touches other ancillary cards, none of them are necessarily playable; the primary point of the clue is to fix the impending misplay.
 * In the above screenshot:
-  * Before the clue was, Alice has an unknown 1 in her hand.
+  * Before the clue was given, Alice has an unknown 1 in her hand.
   * From *Good Touch Principle*, Alice concluded that her 1 must be green 1, and had planned to play it as soon as possible.
   * Bob clues blue to Alice, which "fills in" the 1 and reveals that it is blue 1.
 The blue clue also touches a blue card on slot 1.
   * In this situation, Alice might be tempted to think that this is a *Play Clue* on a blue 2 in slot 1, especially considering that the slot 1 card was the only brand new card introduced in the clue (and that the focus of a clue should always be on the brand new card introduced).